khushitomar9202-design/delta-demo/README.md

 # delta-demo
-This is Demo for Git class
+This is Demo for Git class.